UPPMAX/R-python-julia-matlab-HPC/docs/matlab/load_runMatlab.rst

       .. tab:: HPC2N

-         Check all available version Python versions with:
+         Check all available version MATLAB versions with:

          .. code-block:: console

             $ module spider matlab

-         To see how to load a specific version of Python, including the prerequisites, do
+         To see how to load a specific version of MATLAB, including the prerequisites, do

          .. code-block:: console